-Collaborative / joint working executive summary

-Project title Include a short sentence that outlines the project title.
-Project rationale Briefly contextualise the background including why it is taking place.
-This can be outlined in bullet point form.
-Project period Include anticipated dates for the project's initiation and completion.
-Project objectives Include expected benefits for patients, the NHS, and the relevant industry partner.
-Contact details Include details of the relevant name, title and email address of both the industry and NHS project lead.
+Collaborative / joint working executive summary Project title Include a short sentence that outlines the project title.
+Briefly contextualise the background including why it is taking place.
+This can be Project rationale outlined in bullet point form.
+Include expected benefits for patients, the NHS, and the relevant industry Project objectives partner.
+Include anticipated dates for the project's initiation and completion.
+Project period Include an outline of the financial arrangements that will be in place as part of Financial arrangements this project.
+Include the plans for publication of the project's data and outcomes.
+Plans for publication List the accountable leads from each of the respective organisations, including Contact details their full names, job titles and email addresses.
+Summary of the roles and Include in here details on the roles and responsibilities of the parties undertaking responsibilities of each the project.